 When you plead innocent in a criminal case, you have the opportunity to present defenses to persuade the jury of your innocence.
 You can only be convicted if the jury finds you guilty beyond a reasonable doubt.
 These are some defenses people sometimes use against charges of violating a restraining order:

 - You did not know that you would encounter the victim.
 For example, you went to a restaurant but did not know that your ex-girlfriend had started working there after you broke up.

 - Someone used your cell phone and called your ex without your knowledge.
 For example, your young child was playing with the phone and accidentally pressed your ex’s name in your contact list.

 - Your ex is fabricating the story about you violating the restraining order.
 You have never been to your ex’s house or workplace since the court issued the restraining order.

 You have the right to a fair trial and to due process.
 The best way to ensure that the court respects your rights is to hire a criminal defense lawyer from Strongest Defense in Ventura, California.

 We can provide you with a free case review.

-The best way to achieve a successful outcome in your case is to contact the Law Offices of David Lehr in Ventura, California.
+The best way to achieve a successful outcome in your case is to contact Strongest Defense in Ventura, California.
 Your lawyer will give you sincere advice and act in your best interest.
 The information on this web page is not a substitute for engaging the services of a lawyer.
 No lawyer can honestly promise to get you the outcome you want in a criminal case.
 Visiting this web page does not constitute an attorney-client relationship.
-Contact the Law Offices of David Lehr in Ventura, California to schedule a consultation.
+Contact Strongest Defense in Ventura, California to schedule a consultation.